Q: Who needs a hunting license?

 A: No. Once the earliest season for that tag has begun, you cannot exchange it.
 You will have to purchase a Second Deer Tag.
 (Section 708.4, Title 14 of the CCR)

-Q: Can I get a refund if the specific area where I hunt has been closed because of fire?
+Q: Can I get a refund of my deer tag because the area where I hunt has been closed due to fire?

-A: No. Refunds will not be issued for emergency area closures due to fire, weather or other natural disasters.
+A: No. Requests for deer tag refunds will not be issued for emergency area closures due to fire, weather or other natural disasters.
 (Section 708.2(b), Title 14 of the CCR)

 Q: I cannot use my hunting license or tag.
 Can I give them to someone else?